Limonadovy-joe/react-cheatsheet/README.md

 - they break tree shaking as instead of **importing the single function you want to use**  you are forcing webpack to import the entire file whatever other dead code it has **leading to bigger bundle sizes**
 - you lose faster/direct access to imports, you lose ES6 module benefits such as tree-shaking

+### Writing markup with JSX
+JSX is a Javascript extension that allows **creating of DOM trees/nodes using an XML-like syntax.** JSX has been adopted by multiple frameworks.
+Being a **syntactic sugar**, JSX is generally **transpiled(source-to-source-compiler)** into nested JS functions.

+JS expressions can be used inside JSX with curly brackets ``{i === 1 ? 'true': 'false'}``.
+If-else statements cannot be used inside JSX, but conditional expressions can be used instead.

+Code written in JSX requires conversion with a tool such as Babel or TS compiler.